bigsql/pgtsql/README.md

 ## History of project
 This project was originally part of an OpenSCG  PostgreSQL distribution call tPostgres that fizzled about seven years ago.
 Five years ago Jim Mlodgenski ported it as a standalone extension for PG95 BigSQL.
-Earlier in 2019 Denis Lussier upgraded it to suport PG 9.6 & PG 10.
+Earlier in 2019 Denis Lussier upgraded it to build with PG 10.
-Now Korry Douglas is working to get it running properly with PG 11 (including support for stored procedures instead of just stored functions) and then PG 12.
+Now Korry Douglas is working on REL_3 for supportin PG 11+ (including support for stored procedures instead of just stored functions).

 ## Installation
-Use the BigSQL command line to install PostgreSQL 10 and then the pgtsql extension
+Use the BigSQL command line to install PostgreSQL 11 and then the pgtsql extension

-	./apg install pg10
+	./apg install pg11
-  	./apg start pg10
+  	./apg start pg11
-	./apg install pgtsql
+	./apg install pgtsql-pg11

 ## Example